Socket A: Technical specifications

 Initially launched with 100 MHz FSB support in the earliest chipsets it evolved stepwise to faster 200 MHz FSB while maintaining pin compatibility throughout its lifetime.
 However, clock, timing, BIOS and voltage differences restrict compatibility between older chipsets and later processors.

-Socket dimensions are 5.59 cm (5.24 cm without lever) × 6.55 cm or 2.2" (2.06" without lever) × 2.58".
+Socket dimensions are 5.59 cm (5.24 cm without lever) × 6.55 cm or 2.2" (2.06" without lever) × 2.58", slightly bigger than Socket 370 sockets.

 Heatsink

 Heatsinks were commonly attached directly to the CPU socket, but some motherboards also had 4 holes for fastening bigger heatsinks to the motherboard.
 Those holes are placed in a rectangle with lateral lengths of 35 mm and 65 mm.

 Socket A mechanical load limits

 AMD recommends that the mass of a Socket A CPU cooler to not exceed 300 grams (10.6 ounces).
 Heavier coolers may result in damage to the die when the system is not properly handled.

-All socket A processors (Athlon, Sempron, Duron and Geode NX) have the following mechanical maximum load limits which should not be exceeded during heatsink assembly, shipping conditions, or standard use.
-Load above those limits may crack the processor die and make it unusable.
+All Socket A processors (Athlon, Sempron, Duron and Geode NX) have the following mechanical maximum load limits which should not be exceeded during heatsink assembly, shipping conditions, or standard use.
+They came with a warning that load above those limits may crack the processor die and make it unusable.
+The limits are included in the table below.

-Those load limits are quite small compared to the load limits of Socket 478 processors.
-Indeed, they were so small that many users ended up with cracked processors while trying to remove or attach heatsinks to their fragile processor core.
-This made installing non-standard or non-certified heatsink solutions a risky business.
-OEM aluminium heatsinks typically provided small thermal tolerances so the improper application or absence of a thermal pad or thermal grease, or operation in high room temperatures, could lead to some Socket A CPUs overheating and crashing.
+These load limits are quite small compared to the load limits of Socket 370, Socket 423 and Socket 478 processors.
+Indeed, they were so small that many users more often than not ended up with cracked processors while trying to remove or attach heatsinks to their fragile processor core.
+This makes installing non-standard or non-certified heatsink solutions a risky business.
+OEM aluminium heatsinks typically provided smaller thermal tolerances, so the improper application or absence of a thermal pad or thermal grease or operation in high room temperatures may result in some Socket A CPUs overheating and crashing, permanently damaging them and rendering them unusable.